Going For Gold: How Olympic Advertising Sticks The Landing Every Time.

 Audiences Are Tuning Out & Overwhelmed By Ad Fatigue.

-Consumers are constantly bombarded with ads across various platforms in their everyday lives—whether through television, the Internet, social media or in public—and experience declining attention and interest.
+Consumers are constantly bombarded with ads across various platforms in their everyday lives.
+Whether through television, the Internet or in public, the number of ads people experience result in declining attention and interest.

 Ad fatigue refers to people becoming increasingly overwhelmed by the sheer volume and repetitiveness of advertisements they encounter in everyday life.
 This saturation leads to diminished effectiveness of advertising campaigns, as constant exposure can make ads feel intrusive or irrelevant.